-The net proceeds from each issue of Covered Bonds will be applied by the Issuer for its general corporate purposes.
-If in respect of any particular issue, there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.
+The net proceeds from the Covered Bonds to be issued under the Programme will be used for general corporate purposes of the KBC Group.
+If in respect of any particular issue there is a particular identified use of proceeds, this will be stated in the applicable Final Terms.